antonioribeiro/countries/README.md

 ## Cache

 Since this data is not supposed to change, calls are automatically cached.
-If you want to change this behaviour, you can edit `config/countries.php` file once you published it.
+If you want to change this behaviour, you can edit `config/countries.php` file once it's published.

 ## Sample files